** Use at Your Own Risk **

 coming south down from Villager Peak.

-- Hike north across the desert, just
+- Hike north across the desert on a good use trail, just

 past the east end of "Lute" ridge (see topo map, Section 12), to